-When an agency has implemented an IBR system that meets the criteria established in the UCR NIBRS IEPD or NIBRS Technical Specification, the agency's next step is to begin submitting data to the FBI UCR Program.
-When an agency initially submits data to the FBI, the Crime Statistics Management Unit (CSMU) evaluates the data based on the standards indicated in 5.2, NIBRS Certification Process.
-The FBI considers all data from these NIBRS submissions as "test data" and the data are not included in the official FBI UCR Program database until all processing problems are resolved.
+When an agency has implemented an IBR system that meets the criteria established in the UCR NIBRS IEPD or NIBRS Technical Specification, the agency's next step is to begin submitting data to the FBI's UCR Program.
+When an agency initially submits data to the FBI, the Crime and Law Enforcement Statistics Unit (CLESU) evaluates the data based on the standards indicated in 5.2, NIBRS Certification Process.
+The FBI considers all data from these NIBRS submissions as "test data" as the data are not included in the official FBI UCR Program database until all processing problems are resolved.

-The agency must ensure that it has automated procedures (e.g., error handling, identifying incidents it will submit) in place before testing with the FBI UCR Program.
+The agency must ensure that it has automated procedures (e.g., error handling, identifying incidents it will submit) in place before testing with the FBI's UCR Program.
 The testing phase provides an opportunity for the participating agency to understand and experience NIBRS submission process.